 - 1 tsp. dijon mustard

-- 2 tsp. onion (I used 2 green onions, sliced, you can also use dehydrated onions or red onion)
+- 3 green onions, sliced (you can also use dehydrated onions or diced red onion, if desired)

 - ½ tsp.
 Himalaya red sea salt